aislinb/sei-project-2/README.md

 * We made sure we shared the work by taking it in turns to code using the screen share function on Zoom
 *  It was also excellent practice in trying to keep our syntax uniform, using the same naming convention styles, etc., and also being able to explain our thought processes and the logic behind our code when working through problems
 * Refactoring - I was very pleased with how we kept code simple and easy to read, by organising into a few smaller components.
 * MVP - we kept the Minimum Viable Product simple and clean, as we wanted to really concentrate on consolidating the knowledge we’d gained throughout the previous week and get to grips with React and manipulating data.
-I think this worked really well - we delivered a completed product that was aligned with the brief and had decent styling too - and playing it safe built much needed confidence at this tiring stage in the course!
+I think this worked really well - we delivered a complete product that was aligned with the brief and had decent styling, too.
+Playing it safe built some much needed confidence at this tiring stage in the course!

 ### Challenges
 * We wasted a fair bit of time at the beginning of the project searching for appropriate APIs